-Course Level: Scholarships are available for pursuing the undergraduate programme at the University of South Wales.
+Course Level: The studentships are available for pursuing the undergraduate programme at the University of South Wales.

 Eligibility: To be eligible, students must have an unconditional offer to apply for undergraduate prgramme at the University of South Wales by 15th January 2017.